Philip-21/News-Aggregator/readme.md

 }
  ```
 The outputs above gives the list of articles, it has various fields such as author, title, description which gives various information about a particular news item.
-Please Note that you have to be authenticated to be able to fetch and access the api endpoints for you to receive news articles
+Please Note that you have to be authenticated i.e you must signup to be able to fetch and access the api endpoints for you to receive news articles.